Senior Director, Youth Justice

-Julio Marcial is the Director of Youth Justice at the Liberty Hill Foundation.
-In this capacity, he plans, coordinates and oversees the Foundation’s youth justice portfolio, including the provision of grant-making, network building, public policy and capacity building activities, which are focused on reducing the size of Los Angeles County’s youth justice system and putting in its place a new countywide youth development system focused on prevention.
+Julio Marcial is the Senior Director of Youth Justice at the Liberty Hill Foundation.
+In this capacity, he guides the Foundation’s youth justice portfolio, including the provision of grant-making, network building, public policy and capacity building supports, which are focused on reducing the size of Los Angeles County’s youth justice system and putting in its place a new countywide youth development system focused on prevention.

 Prior to joining Liberty Hill, he was a program director at The California Wellness Foundation, where he managed a combined grants portfolio of more than $60 million focused on criminal justice, public safety and other public health issue areas.

 Active in the youth justice field, Julio is an appointed member of the Juvenile Justice Standing Committee of the California Board of State and Community Corrections, and the Executive Standing Committee of the California Youth Reinvestment Fund, which provides cities and counties with $37 million in funding for community-based services to divert youth from formal justice system involvement.
 He is also a founding member of the Southern California Latino Giving Circle and a 2014 American Express/Independent Sector NGen Fellow.
 Currently, Julio serves on the board of directors for InsideOut Writers and Good Films Impact.
-Previously, he was on the board for the All For One Youth Mentoring Program, the Los Angeles Music and Art School, and Hispanics in Philanthropy, as well as the Los Angeles County Commission for Children and Families.
+Previously, he was on the board for the All For One Youth Mentoring Program, the Los Angeles Music and Art School, Hispanics in Philanthropy, as well as the Los Angeles County Commission for Children and Families.